 “It’s pure analog storage, just like the old bucket-brigade technology, for 20 seconds straight.
 It would take 25 800ms analog delay pedals to hold the loop that this thing can play.”

-So I’m unsure of how the pedal works exactly but it’s the closest thing I could find to an analog loop pedal and figured I’d mention it here.
+So I’m unsure of how the pedal works exactly, but it’s the closest thing I could find to an analog loop pedal, and I figured I’d mention it here.